estelclua/estelclua.github.io/_posts/2024-04-01-welcome-to-jekyll.markdown

             From these information, it can be considered that superhosts might really be able to offer an outstanding experience at their lodgings and, with this post, we aim to study this specific category of host to confirm or deny such statement.
 In the dataset at hand, we counted on 2325 profiles of superhost for the evaluation, against 16188 regular hosts.
 This data imbalance roots from the recent designation of the superhost term.
         </p>

-Slide to view the complete figure!
-(This way it has higher resolution ;) )
     </div>

     <div class="column-separator"></div>